bernedom/bernedom.github.io/_posts/2020-03-17-micro-benchmarking-with-catch2.md

     name: Catch2 Benchmark
     tool: "catch2"
     output-file-path: build/benchmark_result.txt
-    # Use personal access token instead of GITHUB_TOKEN due to https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/td-p/26869/highlight/false
     github-token: ${{ secrets.PERSONAL_GITHUB_TOKEN }}
     auto-push: true
-    # Show alert with commit comment on detecting possible performance regression
     alert-threshold: "200%"
     comment-on-alert: true
     fail-on-alert: true
     alert-comment-cc-users: "@bernedom"
 ```

-### Hint on setting up personal github tokens
+In order to be able to store the results, the action needs permission to push commits to the `ghpages` branch.
+Notice the `secrets.PERSONAL_GITHUB_TOKEN` in the yml file.
+This is a [personal access token](https://github.com/settings/tokens) created in you github account.

+Enabling the results to be published as a web site is as simple as [setting up github pages](https://pages.github.com/)

 # Getting results

+This is all that is needed to set up.
+I usually set the action up to run on each push on `master` or when manually triggered.
+The results are notoriously shaky because of the virtual environment they are running in.
+Nevertheless After a few run it is usually possible to read a few trends out of the result.
+This allows for instance to compare run times before and after a refactoring or comparison of alternative approaches for the same functionality.

 ---

-[^1]: Different formats such as xml can be used, buth the current github action only supports parsing of text output
+[^1]: Different formats such as xml are supported by catch, but the current github action only supports parsing of text output